Explore This Fellowship

 Overview

-The Disaster Medicine and Health Care Emergency Management (DM-HEM) Fellowship Program is a one-year training program designed to give physicians the skills and knowledge necessary to pursue careers and leadership roles in the field of disaster medicine.
-Fellows will develop the skills and expertise necessary to create and grow evidence-based emergency management programs that best promote readiness and effective and equitable response to the broadest range of emergencies in our communities.
+Fellows will develop the skills and expertise necessary to create and grow in evidence-based emergency management programs that best promote readiness and effective and equitable response to the broadest range of emergency events in our communities.

 Requirements

-Applicants from emergency medicine residency programs must be graduates of an ACGME-accredited program and have completed their program in good standing.
-Applicants who have completed ACGME-accredited residency programs in other specialties may be considered, however, arrangements will need to be made with the appropriate chief of service within Mass General Brigham to identify an appropriate clinical commitment to fund the fellow’s efforts in the program.
+Applicants to the Fellowship from emergency medicine residency programs must be graduates of an ACGME-accredited program and have completed their program in good standing.
+Applicants who have completed ACGME-accredited residency programs in other medical specialties may be considered, however, arrangements will need to be made with the appropriate Chief of Service within Mass General Brigham to identify an appropriate clinical commitment to fund the Fellow’s efforts in the program.

 Curriculum